Critical non-local spatial branching processes with infinite variance conditioned on survival: Assumptions and main results

-\begin{remark}\rm In some sense, the above condition can be interpreted as the existence of a uniform bound for a ($1+\delta$) moment related to the eigenfunction $\varphi$. \end{remark} We are now ready to state our main results.
+We are now ready to state our main results.
 The reader will note that the results are stated for both branching Markov processes and superprocesses simultaneously.
 Moreover, as alluded to in the introduction, we give greater emphasis on giving the full details for the BMP proofs, offering only adjustments to the arguments to deal with the superprocess setting where necessary.
 The first result is a version Kolmogorov's asymptotic for the survival probability asymptotic holds, albeit now for processes with infinite variation.